 Our industry is growing: There are more photographers, wedding venues, planners, makeup artists (and the list goes on) joining the world of weddings today than ever before.
 Add to that, mobile phones have completely changed couples' expectations as to how they find and discover their wedding pros.
 Whether you're new to the weddings industry or you've been at it for more than a decade, your digital brand is more important than ever to finding and connecting with the right couples.
 The keys?
 You have to be easy to find, instantly relatable and totally trust-worthy.
-Here, some of the common digital branding mistakes wedding pros make all the time -- and how to avoid them!
+This year, we're asking all of our pros to put branding on the top of your New Year's resolutions.
+Here, some of the most important branding must-dos that belong at the top of your list!

 When a couple discovers you online on their phones (be it on The Knot, via search on through social), chances are good that they will make a decision as to whether you're the right person for them in less than 5 seconds.
 In other words, they're not going to scroll and they're not going to tap around to read more about you.
 It's on you to make a really great first impression in less than 5 seconds.

-How To Avoid It: Edit your product offerings until you have it down to one sentence.
+How To Do It: Edit your product offerings until you have it down to one sentence.

 So for example, you might take this: "We rent out tents, lighting, chairs for weddings and events.
 We are located in Phoenix but will travel outside of the city.
 We also do custom and have been a family-owned business for over 25 years."